 Oster’s academic work focuses on health economics and statistical methods.
 She is interested in understanding why consumers do not always make “rational” health choices — why do people not eat a fully healthy diet, or pursue all recommended preventative health behaviors?
 Her work also concerns methods for learning causal effects from observational data.

-Oster writes a newsletter called ParentData on data, pregnancy, child rearing and whatever else is on the mind of parents.
+Oster also created ParentData.org — a website and weekly newsletter on data, pregnancy, young kids, and whatever is on the mind of parents.